samitchaudhuri/ab-test-screener/README.md

 there are 82.5 (660 x 5000 / 40000) units in the sample.
 For N=82.5,
 the standard deviation of retention is 0.53.

+In order to be valid, the analytical estimates must satisfy the following conditions:

-The analytical estimates of variance presented above assume that the underlying data for each metric follow Binomial Distribution.
-This assumption holds because all the evaluation metrics measure success probabilities of two-outome events, where events are independent and have identical probability distributions.
-Additionally the sample size and probabilities in each case also satisfy the Normal approximation
+1. Underlying data for each metric follow binomial Distribution.
+This assumption holds because all of the evaluation metrics measure success probabilities of two-outome events, where events are independent and have identical probability distributions.

+2. Unit of analysis, i.e., the denominator of the metric, is the same as the unit of diversion used in the experiment (number of unique cookies).
+While this is true for gross and net conversion, it is not true for retention.
+Therefore analytical estimates can only be used for gross and net conversion, and not for retention.

-condition: Np<sup>^</sup> > 5 and N(1-p<sup>^</sup>)>5.
+Additionally the sample size and probabilities in each case also satisfy the Normal approximation condition: Np<sup>^</sup> > 5 and N(1-p<sup>^</sup>)>5.

-Although, under ideal conditions, analytical variability estimates of gross conversion and retention metrics are valid, they can significantly underestimate the empirical variance when the experiment system is less than ideal and has issues regarding randomization, bias, or population effects etc. In such cases, it is safer to perform A vs A experiments as a sanity check for the experiment system.
+Although, under ideal conditions, analytical variability estimates of gross and net conversion metrics are valid, they can still significantly underestimate the empirical variance when the experiment system is less than ideal and has issues regarding randomization, bias, or population effects etc. In such cases, it is safer to perform A vs A experiments as a sanity check for the experiment system.
 A vs A